mortezakowkabi/jcb-persian-documentation/044-Hello-World-Component-with-Joomla-Component-Builder-Creator-Extended.md

 [01:09:53](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h09m53s)

 Before you can add the Greetings to a Site Menu.
 We've got at least four Greetings in place.
-We can add that list view to an Front and Site view.
+We can add that list view to a Front and Site view.
 We go to Menus and go to Main Menu.
 Select the menu type.
 Click Hello World Greetings that was the previous Component.
 We've got Greeting set as the HOME of this website.
 We going to click save and close.
 [01:10:54](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h10m54s) There we go.
 We've got HOME and Hello World Greetings.
 That should mean that if we click on this preview(demonstration button) the front end of the Site, we should see the Greetings.
 It's going to say 'The page isn't redirecting properly'.

 ### Set Front Site View To Have Access Control